Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Numerical examples

-The example consists in assuming a certain model, generating the data (i.e. generating the inputs and calculating the corresponding outputs using the assumed model) and then trying to identify the model parameters using the data.
-The advantage of such approach is the availability of the exact solution of the identification problem.
-The code of this example is available at the GitHub repository\footnote{https://github.com/andrewpolar/RidgeIdentM}.
+The example consists in assuming a certain model, generating the data (i.e. generating the inputs and calculating the corresponding outputs using the assumed model), assuming that the model parameters are now unknown, and estimating them using the data.
+The advantage of such approach is the availability of the exact solution of the parameter estimation problem.
+Of course, the structure of the new model (e.g. the number of the basis functions) is chosen to be identical to the original model that generates the data because the objective is to recover the original model.
+The code of this example is available via GitHub\footnote{https://github.com/andrewpolar/RidgeIdentM}.